labeattie/testpreviewsite/_posts/2022-01-24-thoughts-on-fi-pt1.md

 ![FI_years](/testpreviewsite/assets/fi table.png)

-This might be surprising at first, but your spending plays two roles in the financial independence equation.
-It determines how much of your money gets saved, but also how much total money you need to save up.
+This might be surprising at first, but spending plays two roles in the financial independence equation.
+It determines how much of your money gets saved, but also how much total money is needed.

 I often hear a quip that it's better to focus on earnings than savings, as earnings are theoretically infinite, whereas you can only spend so little.
-I totally reject this idea.
-Because spending is in the denominator of the "time to FI" math, reducing it increases your money's power asymptotically.
+I don't buy this idea at all.
+Because spending is in the denominator of the "time to FI" math, reducing spending increases your money's power asymptotically.
 By way of illustration, if you spent $0 per year (your lifestyle costs nothing), how much money do you need to make to retire?
 None, you're already FI!

 Mr. Money Mustache is a blogger who wrote most of my favorite articles on financial independence, and he has a much better post than mine explaining these concepts here: [The Shockingly Simple Math Behind Early Retirement][simple_math].
 I see his "years till retirement" chart matches mine, which is encouraging.

 ## My Savings Efforts
 Many of the FIRE practitioners I come across online have been able to take these concepts to impressive lengths, saving 50%-75% (or a few even more) of what they earn.
 And many have been able to leave traditional employment in their early thirties.

-I had always saved more like 20%-30% percent of my or my family's income prior to getting interested in the financial independence concept in my early thirties, so was on a strong foundation, but nowhere close to achieving FI.
+I didn't become interested in financial independence until my early thirties, and had always saved more like 20%-30% percent of my or my family's income.
+So we were on a strong foundation, but nowhere close to FI.
 Additionally, as stated earlier, I don't plan to quit working anytime in the near future even if I could.

 However, I was more than inspired enough to start tracking my expenses thoroughly, trying to eliminate what waste I could (and dragging my wife along for the ride :P).
 I also tried some random ways to save or make a bit more money that could make good material for future posts.